dwivedys/Python_Programs/README.md

-# JuliaPrograms
+# Python Numpy Arrays
-This Repository is for Julia Programming
+This Repository is for Python Programming